 Does your support team have access to the information needed to properly support your customer base?

 Here at Loom, properly documenting information is crucial to our success as a team.
 We’re not always working at the same time, but we need to communicate constantly to make sure everyone is on the same page.
+We communicate the difference between synchronous vs asynchronous communication to all new Loommates.

 We found a great way to set ourselves up for success: quick, asynchronous videos.
 And with our customer satisfaction rating climbing, it’s safe to say our video content is positively impacting the way the team works.